enkomat/enkomat.github.io/index.md

  * [Lichess](https://lichess.org) a free and opensource alternative to chess.com.
 Hands down the best place to play online chess.
  * Picked up running and reading again during the pandemic.
   * Running goal is to run a marathon this year.
 We'll see how that one goes.
   * Reading goal is to read at least 20 books this year.
+    * ████▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ 20%
-Currently at 4/20.
-Reading Ray Dalio's Principles and Don Delillo's Zero K at the moment.
+    * Reading Ray Dalio's Principles and Don Delillo's Zero K at the moment.